Wyantenock State Forest

 Wyantenock State Forest is a Connecticut state forest located in the towns of Warren, Kent and Cornwall.
 The forest consists of nine scattered parcels and was originally part of Mohawk State Forest.
-The forest is one of the least visited and developed state forests with little or no public access.
+While it offers opportunities for hiking, hunting, and mountain biking, the forest is one of the least visited and developed state forests with little or no public access.
+Letterboxing is no longer active in the forest.